Projects

 receiving a medallion and certificate of recognition.

-The first place award winner may designate a museum
+Each award winner may designate a museum

-or historical society to receive the $100 monetary
+or historical society to receive a monetary

 Criteria for the award are that the participant's